sthussain98/capp-30239-static/milestones/static-draft.md

 ![](static-draft-images/region_mobile_account_ownership.png)

 Mobile money accounts offer a cheaper, more accessible alternative to traditional banking.
-In 2024, South Asia had a higher share of adults with mobile accounts than MENA but remained below all other regions.
+In 2024, South Asia had a higher share of adults with mobile accounts than MENA and the East Asia & Pacific region  but remained below all other regions.

 ![](static-draft-images/region_savings.png)